lasseufpa/5gm-lidar/README.md

 After running the script above, you should have a folder such as 'obstacles\_new\_3d' with the obstacle matrices inside npz files organized per episode.

-5) Using Python to process MIMO channels and generate beam-selection outputs
+5)Using Python to process MIMO channels and generate beam-selection outputs
 ============

 1. Codebook design